Quantum Network Discrimination: Generalized divergences ...

 All of these definitions have an operational interpretation in terms of an associated channel discrimination task.
 Notably, in~\cite{fang2019chain} is was proven that in the case of the relative entropy one gets

 and an analog result was later proven for the sandwiched Renyi relative entropy~\cite{fawzi2020defining}.

 We will need some properties, especially of the amortized relative entropy.
-First we will summarize some results obtained in~\cite{BHKW} in the following lemma. \begin{lemma}[From~\cite{BHKW}] Given a generalized state divergence $\bD$, we have that \begin{itemize} \item if $\bD$ is faithful, then its associated amortized channel divergence obeys \item if $\bD$ is strongly faithful, then its associated amortized channel divergence is also strongly faithful, i.e. \item the associated amortized channel divergence is monotone under superchannels, i.e. \end{itemize} \end{lemma}
+First we will summarize some results obtained in~\cite{BHKW} in the following lemma. \begin{lemma}[From~\cite{BHKW}] Given a generalized state divergence $\bD$, we have that \begin{itemize} \item if $\bD$ is faithful, then its associated amortized channel divergence obeys \item if $\bD$ is strongly faithful, then its associated amortized channel divergence is also strongly faithful, i.e. \item the associated amortized channel divergence is monotone under superchannels, i.e. \item the associated amortized channel divergence is stable under adding an identity, i.e. \end{itemize} \end{lemma}

 We now want to state some more properties of the above quantities that will become relevant later. \begin{lemma} For quantum channels $\cN$, $\cM\in\cQ(A\to B)$ and $\cS$, $\cT\in\cQ(B\to C)$, the following holds,